 In order to complete the application process, applicants must include in their application a published piece of writing.
 For the purposes of this scholarship published is defined as writing that has appeared in a printed book, journal or magazine that has been offered for sale.

-Writers wishing to undertake projects in the fields of poetry, playwriting, academic and/or scientific research are not eligible for this scholarship.
+Writers wishing to undertake projects in the fields of poetry, playwriting, short story, academic and/or scientific research are not eligible for this scholarship.

 How to Apply